Wesxdz/kahlo-yawn/_posts/tofu.md

 Our first observer-participant-*gasp*... *indulgent* item drop is a black charmeuse silk blindfold with three sequential custom evocative neo-romantic emoji patches.
 Designed to arouse emotions of overwhelming transcendental love from the voids between server and client for secure acknowledgements of petabyte scale replication data transmissions.
+&nbsp;
-PUT the party's HP to the tradewinds' curves, grinding gold from monsters, guy tanking, sharing XP with healers: to swell beloved nostalgic freighter into a big heavy mothership.
+PUT the party's HP to work the tradewinds' curves, grinding gold from monsters, guy tanking, sharing XP with healers: to swell beloved nostalgic freighter into a big heavy mothership.

+&nbsp;

 ![sleep(10)](/assets/blog/tofu/sleep10.png)